samposihvola/2048/README.md

 This proved useful, since it gave me non-author biased information in the early stages of development.
 Most of the results were concerned with UI: the lack of animations, tiles moving too fast, the lack of background in the tiles affecting how immersive the gameplay was.
 Additionally, one bug was found during the procedure, which had to do with how the tiles merged together.

+# Future plans

+I am planning on creating a backend with user registration using NodeJS & MongoDB.
+The game could still be played without registration but if you register, your points will go to database and you can see your top scores etc.

 # Instructions

 Clone the repository with git clone